 Interchange (the bimonthly newsletter of the Nebraska Library Commission Talking Book and Braille Service), and the

 NCompass Live Podcast which you can subscribe to directly or

 (live staff presentations).

-Michael and Christa have also been know to make appearances on the
+Christa has also been know to make an appearance on the

 T is for Training